maniaplanet/documentation/creation/maniascript/general/refcard.md

 </tr>
 </table>

-The other types, known as Classes are composite types whose name starts with a 'C'.
+The other types, known as Classes, are composite types whose name starts with a 'C'.
 CSmPlayer, CManialinkLabel, etc...

 Maniascript Constants
 =====

-Language constant Values are :
+Language constant values are :

 <table>
 <tr><td>Values</td><td>Type</td></tr>